-A decertification petition can also be filed anytime after a contract expires or becomes more than 3 years old.
-However, if your employer and the union enter into a successor contract, the new contract will begin another 3 year “contract bar" on decertification elections.
-Thus, if you miss the “window period” for filing a petition for a decertification election, you may have to wait for another 3 years to request a decertification election.
+A decertification petition can also be filed any time after a contract expires or becomes more than three years old.
+However, if your employer and the union enter into a successor contract, the new contract will begin another three year “contract bar” of decertification elections.
+Thus, if you miss the “window period” for filing a petition for a decertification election, you may have to wait for another three years to request a decertification election.

 Most employees prefer a workplace where they are free to discuss their terms and conditions of employment directly with the employer, without intervention by a third-party.
 They also prefer a workplace in which union membership and the payment of dues is voluntary, as this forces the union hierarchy to be more accountable to the rank-and-file workers.
 Instead of relying on threats, intimidation, and even firings to gain financial support, union officials have to sell the benefits of union membership to the individual employees.